Location Configuration

 ../_images/s3_compatible_location_profile.png

-When Validate and Save is selected, the config profile will be created and a profile similar to the following will appear:
+When a location profile is created, the config profile will be created, and a profile similar to the following will appear:

 ../_images/location_profiles_example.png